top of page

 Originating from Korea, kimchi is a spicy lacto-fermented vegetable dish, typically made from nappa cabbage or radishes, and a blend of seasonings such as chilli powder, garlic, and ginger.
 Kimchi follows the same principle as sauerkraut: Lactic acid bacteria are present in the raw cabbage.
 When submerged in a salty brine, these bacteria convert the sugars into lactic acid, which is a natural preservative.

 Kimchi offers a vibrant combination of spicy, sour, and umami flavours.
-Kimchi is known for its probiotic properties and is a versatile ingredient in various dishes.
+Kimchi is a functional food and a versatile ingredient in various dishes.
 In Korea, they usually eat it as a side dish or mixed with rice.

 cabbage sauerkraut and ragi kimchi jar